 PZWD will NOT be accepting new submissions after June 21, 2019!

-Dr. Gasper will be joining the faculty of the University of Wisconsin-Madison School of Veterinary Medicine staring August 1, 2019.
-Dr. Gasper will transition the Pacific Zoo & Wildlife Diagnostics laboratory to a send-in pathology service based in the School of Veterinary Medicine this fall.
-The new zoo, wildlife, and exotic companion animal service is expected to begin accepting cases in late 2019, and announcement will be posted on this website with additional information.
+Dr. Gasper joined the faculty of the University of Wisconsin-Madison School of Veterinary Medicine August 1, 2019.
+Dr. Gasper is transitioning the Pacific Zoo & Wildlife Diagnostics laboratory to a send-in pathology service based in the School of Veterinary Medicine.
+The new zoo, wildlife, and exotic companion animal service is expected to begin accepting cases soon, and announcement will be posted on this website with additional information.
 We are excited that we will be able to continue to provide the same high-quality pathology services with which you are familiar, while enhancing the training and educational opportunities for veterinary students, residents, and faculty in the School of Veterinary Medicine.

 Dr. Gasper will continue to work with Animal Reference Pathology and Zoo/Exotics Pathology service on a case-by-case basis.
 Please contact Dr. Gasper directly at David.Gasper@wisc.edu or through PZWD at email@example.com.

 Specialty Exotic Animal Pathology

 Pacific Zoo & Wildlife Diagnostics, Vet.
 Corp. offers a full range of diagnostic histopathology and cytology as well as disease consultation services for exotic companion animals, wildlife, and zoological animal collections.
 David J. Gasper, DVM, PhD, is the primary pathologist and immunologist for PZWD.
 He is a board certified veterinary anatomic pathologist specializing in the diagnostic and comparative pathology of wildlife, zoo, and exotic companion animals as well as animal models of infectious diseases of humans.